Skip to main content

 Planning Next Steps

-You and your CAPS therapist will continue to meet as needed to provide you with support and help you work toward your goals.
-Therapy sessions at CAPS are typically every 2 weeks, 3 weeks, or 4 weeks.
-There are no limits on the number of therapy sessions at CAPS, but services are designed to be short-term.
+After your intake session, you and your CAPS therapist will continue to meet as needed to provide you with support and collaboratively plan on how to achieve your goals.
+CAPS therapy sessions are typically scheduled every 2 weeks, 3 weeks, or 4 weeks depending on clinical need and availability.
+There are no limits on the number of therapy sessions you can have, but services are designed to be short-term.
 You and your therapist will check in regularly about your progress and next steps.
-If you end up wanting longer-term therapy, we can help you connect with other resources.
+If you end up wanting longer-term therapy, we can help connect you with other resources.

 What Short-Term Therapy Can Help With